LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 Commands for saving and exiting the current game, starting a new game, etc., are listed in the Main Menu, brought up by the `ESC` key.
-All but the campaign and skirmish game modes are experimental and feature multiple human or computer players (allied or not).
 Game difficulty setting affects hitpoints at birth for any actors of any UI-using faction.